Jolyon-Conway/space-invaders/README.md

 # space-invaders
-this is a clone of the retro space invaders game currently WIP
+this is a clone of the game Space Invaders currently WIP